Comments Off on 5 Ways to Help your Adopted Child Transition to a New School Year

 Saying good-bye to the summer is hard for all of us!
 Packed with cookouts, visitors, road trips, camps, beach days and play dates galore, leaving the beach and the relaxed days of warm weather is not easy.
 These lazy summer weekends and vacations will all soon be a memory.

 New starts can be difficult for even the most resilient people.
 Meeting new people, new friends and new schedules can at times feel overwhelming.
 Knowing where your locker is or trying to remember the combinations can be a challenge for even the the most organized.

-We have 5 ways that you can help your child ease into the school year in a positive and stress-free way.
+Here are 5 ways you can help your child ease into the school year in a positive, stress-free manner:

 Help kids explore their worries.
 Talk about what the new school year will look like for your child.
-Ask questions of them such as “are you thinking about your new teacher and class?”
+Ask questions of them such as, “Are you thinking about your new teacher and class?”
 Ask open ended questions which will spark a conversation and allow you to see how your child is feeling about the start of a new school year.
-For children who have a difficult time expressing their emotions, use feelings cards, play and books as a catalyst for conversations.
+For children who have a difficult time expressing their emotions, use feelings cards, play and books (see list below) as a catalyst for conversations.

 Get back to a sleep schedule.
 The summer is a beautiful and special time filled with late nights watching the stars or making s’mores by the fire, which means that sleep schedules get shifted.
 With the start of school it’s important for kids to get back on track with going to bed early so they can get enough sleep.

 Make a plan for what you both need to say goodbye.
 It can be very difficult for kids to separate from their parents but it is an important step for them to take.
 If your child is anxious about separating help them figure out what they need to say goodbye.
 Perhaps you have a special handshake or a memento they can take with them to look at throughout the day and be reminded of you.
 You can practice doing this at home ahead of time.
 Try not to linger too long with the goodbye, as it will make it more difficult for the both of you.